LauraTerry/JobPayMapAnalysis/README.md

 ## Code Louisville Project Requirements Met:

-### Loading Data:
+1. Loading Data:

     · Read two CSV files (Bureau of Labor Statistics, Kaggle).

-### Cleaning and Merging Data:
+2. Cleaning and Merging Data:

     · Used PostgreSQL (pgAdmin4) for a local database.

     · Cleaned and prepped data with SQL.

     · Merged data and performed calculations using Python (pandas).

     · Created a master CSV file for visualizations.

-### Visualize Data:
+3. Visualize Data:

-· Created 22 possible heatmap visuals depending on the user's choice using Matplotlib and Tableau.
+    · Program creates 22 possible heatmap visuals depending on the user's choice using Matplotlib.
+I also created a Tableau public link, to more easily view the data.

     The user has the option to run the python program from terminal, or view via Tableau online link.

-### Best Practices:
+4. Best Practices:

     · Annotated code for clarity.

     · README includes virtual environment setup instructions, schema of the datasets, and a data dictionary (below).

 | State | Cost of Living | Job Type | avg_income | Net_income | Percentage_Income_Leftover |
 |:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|